Higher-dimensional spatial extremes via single-site conditioning: Introduction

 \subsection{Conditional extreme value theory: overview}

 We seek models for extremes of $Y$ that are asymptotically justified, appropriate for the features of environmental data, and that can be fitted to reasonably large numbers of observation locations.
-Our approach to this task is to exploit and adapt the so-called conditional extreme value model to the spatial setting.
+Our approach to this task is to exploit the so-called conditional extreme value model and adapt to the spatial setting.

-Conditional extreme value theory \citep{HeffernanTawn04,HeffernanResnick07} focuses on the behaviour of a random vector $\bm{Y}$, given that a component of that random vector, say $Y_j$, is large.
+Conditional extreme value theory \citep{HeffernanTawn04,HeffernanResnick07} focuses on the behaviour of a random vector $\bm{Y}$, given that a fixed component of that random vector, say $Y_j$, is large.
 In contrast to classical multivariate extreme value theory, which leads to multivariate max-stable and Pareto distributions, resulting limit distributions can offer non-trivial descriptions of vectors exhibiting asymptotic dependence or asymptotic independence.
 We clarify that by ``conditional extreme value theory'' or the ``conditional model'', we mean theory or models derived explicitly through conditioning on a single component of a random vector, or value at a single site of a spatial process, being extreme.
 Other extreme value models (e.g.\ Pareto processes) are derived by conditioning on different extreme events, but the specific use of this terminology has become somewhat standard in the literature on extreme values \citep{DasResnick11b,ResnickZeber14}.
 In the time-series setting, there is related work that focuses on so-called tail chains, which describe the distribution of the process $\{Y_t: t \in \mathcal{T} \subset \mathbb{R}_+\}$ following an extreme event at $t=0$ \citep{BasrakSegers09, ResnickZeber14, Papastathopoulosetal17}.
 In the spatial case, we lose the directionality of time, and this situation has been much less explored.